 The two supply lines are easily attached with the adjustable wrench.
 The hand sprayer line has a snap-on style method of attachment, no threading involved.

 How Does It Work?

 Flow: Water does flow well and responds quickly to the lever.

 Stoppage: No water drips when the lever is completely depressed.

 Sprayer Movement: The sprayer easily pulls out (as long as pipes below your sink do not interfere with the hose) and replaces back into the faucet "seat" with a satisfying click.

-Soap Dispenser: This stopped working within about 6 months of use.
-Even during those initial 6 months, the dispenser rarely worked well.
+Soap Dispenser: This stopped working within six months of use.
+Even during those initial six months, the dispenser rarely worked well.
 This is a significant downside, as you have few options by this point.
 You can either keep the inoperable dispenser in place or you can remove it and install a metal sink faucet hole cover.